chris-backes/project-euler/README.md

 # Solutions to Project Euler problems

-Each of the javascript files contains a solution to one of the problems (indicated by the file name).
+Each file contains a solution to one of the first ten problems, either in Rust or JavaScript.
+The JavaScript files contain multiple solutions; the rust files were written later and only contian the most performant solutions.

-All of the problems are tested in Node, and have (or will have) accompanying jest tests.
+All of the JavaScript problems are tested in Node, and have (or will have) accompanying jest tests.

 Problems can be found at [projecteuler.net](projecteuler.net).